PAL*M: Property Attestation for Large Generative Models: Problem Statement

 We assume NVIDIA H100 GPU hardware is trusted, which measures and attests to its configuration (e.g., boot ROM, firmware, in confidential computing mode).
 By default, the interface between a GPU and the TD is not trusted; the GPU and all its memory are brought under the TD’s protection only when the GPU is directly assigned by the VMM~\cite{intel_tdx_base_spec}.
 This includes mapping its communication buffers into TD shared memory.
 TD must obtain an attestation token from the GPU to determine that the assigned device has the anticipated configuration.

 At run-time, \adv may attempt to obtain confidential data or interfere with the execution of $op$ in a TD. \adv also may attempt to forge \texttt{QUOTE}s, either by learning the signing key or by tampering with relevant code/data without detection.
 We assume a Dolev-Yao \adv as it relates to the network (i.e., \adv carries the message).
 Therefore, \adv may attempt to inject or modify messages sent/received by \prv.
-However, we consider denial-of-service attacks out of scope.
-Side channels can be exploited to leak keys.
-To mitigate these attacks, additional mechanisms (e.g., constant-time software) should be added.
-However, this is an orthogonal research direction.
-We consider physical attacks on hardware as out of scope.
+We consider denial-of-service attacks out of scope.

+Side channels are prevalent and can be exploited to leak keys~\cite{tdx_sidechannel,wilke2024tdxdown,rauscher2025tdxploit,lee2025t, mishra2025oops,schwarz2017malware}.
+To mitigate these attacks, additional mechanisms (e.g., constant-time software) can be added; as several works have studied side-channel mitigations~\cite{tdx_module,tdx_rapler,constable2023aex,vanoverloop2025tlblur,blime}, we consider these defenses as orthogonal to the focus of this paper.
+We also consider physical attacks on hardware (e.g., interposing memory buses~\cite{tee-fail} and or physically swapping GPUs) as out of scope.